About Our Service

 - Promoting inclusion and increasing awareness of the impact of privilege, prejudice, marginalization, and discrimination in the lives of individuals.

-- Providing a safe environment for all by recognizing the unique identities of our Lewis and Clark College community.
+- Providing a safe environment for all by recognizing the unique identities of our Lewis & Clark College community.

 - Providing a high-quality training program to doctoral practicum trainees.